 Many traders believe they should invest a fixed percentage - such as 1%, or for the more daring, 2% - of their account balance per trade.
-This is one of the most common reasons of unexpected margin calls, especially with automated systems.
+This is one of the most common reasons of account crashes and unexpected margin calls, especially with automated systems.
 Here's why:

 The maximum drawdown of any trade system increases over time.
 The longer you trade, the higher is the probability of a long loss streak and the bigger the depth of the drawdown.
 That's why a system, tested over 10 years, has a worse maximum drawdown than the same system tested over only 5 years.
 When modeling drawdown depth mathematically with a diffusion model, the maximum drawdown of a break-even system is proportional to the square root of the number of trades, and therefore also to the square root of the trading time.
 This also means that drawdowns have no limit.
 A trading system will suffer a drawdown of any depth when you wait long enough.